DANS-KNAW/easy-bag-store/docs/04_tutorial.md

         easy-bag-store get -d out <bag-id of sample-updated>

-3. Verify that `sample-update-unpruned` and `out/sample-updated` are equal
+3. Verify that `sample-updated-unpruned` and `out/sample-updated` are equal

-        diff -r sample-update-unpruned out/sample-updated
+        diff -r sample-updated-unpruned out/sample-updated

    Again, if you see any output from the last command, that means the directories are different and something went wrong.
 As you can see, the `get` subcommand will, by default, also complete the bag by fetching any files